gmacario/gmacario.github.io/_posts/2023-05-04-wireshark-remote-capture.md

 disconnect
 ```

-Apply the following Display Filter on Wireshark to focus on the commands and events involved in the connection and disconnection:
+Apply the following Display Filter to focus on the commands and events involved in the connection and disconnection (NOTE: the filter has been formatted into multiple lines for readability, but should be written in one line on Wireshark):

 ```text
 (bthci_cmd.opcode == 0x0005) || \